Incident: Horsethief Canyon Wildfire

 Saturday, September 15, 2012

 Contact Fire Information

-In the Game Creek and Porcupine Creek subdivisions, structure protection plans are still being implemented.
-Dozer lines, hand lines, water tanks, sprinklers, and pump systems were inspected in place.
-Fire engines continued to provide protection in east Jackson, Game Creek and Porcupine Creek subdivisions.
-This week's success in implementing plans on the ground will facilitate operations in the event of future incidents.
+Fire engines will continue to provide protection in east Jackson as they also move into the Game Creek subdivision.
 All homeowners, even those not immediately affected by the fire area, are encouraged to take actions to make their homes more survivable against wildfire.
 Information can be found at http://www.firewise.org/.

 Structure assessments will take place today in the Porcupine Creek area.
 Crews will construct contingency firelines on USFS land adjacent to the private lands, and fire managers will also consider where they might use dozers to construct additional line on state and federal land.
 Large, portable water tanks will be set up at strategic locations in the area.
 These actions are precautionary in nature, and such contingency lines are used frequently on large fires.

 The public is discouraged from gathering along the east end of Broadway along the Elk Refuge fence to view helicopters.
 Traffic congestion creates a hazard for emergency vehicles and can impact fire aviation operations.
 The Elk Refuge Road will be closed from 8 a.m. to 8 p.m. to pedestrians and bicycles from the intersection of E. Broadway and Elk Refuge Road to the Miller House.
 Vehicles are permitted through with intermittent closures but are not allowed to stop adjacent to helicopter operations.
 This closure is being enacted to allow for helicopters to safely operate.